timiwahalahti/p2-post-deadlines/readme.txt

 = How to list posts with upcoming deadlines? =

 Just use shortcode `[upcoming_post_deadlines]` somewhere in your content!
-If you want to change the order so that post with, add attribute `order="DESC"` to shortcode.
+If you want to change the order so that post with latest deadline is first, add attribute `order="DESC"` to shortcode.

 = Can I use my own template for shortcode? =